Electromyography (EMG) /Nerve Conductions Studies (Electrodiagnostic Medicine)

 There are no risks associated with nerve conduction studies.
 Nothing is inserted into the skin, so there is no risk of infection.
 The voltage of electrical pulses is not high enough to cause an injury or permanent damage.
 There is a theoretical risk that if you have a cardiac defibrillator, the shock from the nerve conduction study may activate it.
 If you have a cardiac defibrillator or a pacemaker, notify us before the examination.

-POST EMG/NCS INSTRUCTIONS
+PRE AND POST PROCEDURE INSTRUCTIONS

 During the test, the physician will mark on your skin with a ballpoint pen to facilitate measurements.
 The ink wipes off easily with alcohol pads.
 You may ask the physician for some alcohol pads after conclusion of the examination.